ma-ben10/Analysing-a-Memory-dump-using-Volatility-2/write-up.md

-We have this 'ch2.dmp', memory file that the have size of 537 MB it's a huge RAM First we will check the profile of this memory using the volatility2 for sure :
+We possess a 'ch2.dmp' memory file with a size of 537 MB, indicating substantial RAM capacity.
+Initially, we will confirm the profile of this memory using Volatility 2
 ```bash
 python2 ~/volatility/vol.py -f ch2.dmp imageinfo
 ```